DavidVioMC/Skript-1.8/README.md

 ## Upgrading from an older version to this version
 If you're upgrading from Skript 2.2 or older to this plugin, you need to change things in your scripts.

+In the case of downgrading from 1.9+ (with an official release) to 1.8 (with this plugin), a big error with "END_ROD" might appear.
+If so, do the following :

+- backup your scripts, config and .csv files (e.g. download your Skript folder somewhere on your computer not to lose anything)

+- stop the server and delete the Skript folder

+- start the server and let the plugin load and create its files

+- stop the server and upload your scripts, config.sk and .csv files back where they were

+- restart the server and everything should be work

 **1. The lore separator `||` isn't available anymore, you will have to use a list of texts.**